Colorado School Safety Resource Center Trauma Materials

 - The Network is funded by the Center for Mental Health Services, Substance Abuse and Mental Health Services Administration(SAMHSA), US Department of Health and Human Services and jointly coordinated by UCLA and Duke University.
 The NCTSN works to accomplish its mission of serving the nation's traumatized children and their families.
 Offers handouts and useful materials for school support personnel.

-- NEW Oct 2017 Creating, Supporting, and Sustaining Trauma-Informed Schools: A System Framework
+- Creating, Supporting, and Sustaining Trauma-Informed Schools: A System Framework

 - The NCTSN System Framework for Trauma-Informed Schools provides strategic guidance in order to achieve the vision of a trauma-informed school described above.
 It is not a prescriptive roadmap for a one-size-fits all approach.
 Instead, it includes core areas that will help to focus educational system improvements and organizational changes.
 These core areas can be applied to each of the three intervention tiers to create a trauma-informed environment within the school system while identifying those who are at risk or might need more intensive support to address their traumatic stress or loss symptoms.

-- NEW Sept 2017 Addressing Race and Trauma in the Classroom: A Resource for Educators.
+- Addressing Race and Trauma in the Classroom: A Resource for Educators.

 - Help Kids Cope App By UCLA helps parents talk to their kids about the disasters they may face and know how best to support them throughout—whether sheltering-in-place at home, evacuating to a designated shelter, or helping your family heal after reuniting.
 Available on for IOS.
 Help Kids Cope was a collaborative effort between the Ozark Center and the National Child Traumatic Stress Network.
 Funding provided by the Missouri Foundation for Health, the Ozark Center, Inc., and the Substance Abuse and Mental Health Services Administration (SAMHSA), US Department of Health and Human Services (HHS).
 Source NCTSN http://nctsn.org/content/help-kids-cope